 And I would certainly add the same effects for men.

-This week, when the sharp-knife of that memory came flooding back, for the first time I felt a different kind of heart-break—I felt deep compassion for a girl floundering in a world where only the beautiful people matter.
+This week, when the sharp knife of that memory came flooding back, for the first time I felt a different kind of heartbreak—I felt deep compassion for a girl floundering in a world where only beautiful people matter.
 I realized how much pain and pressure she must feel every single day.

-One of the greatest things I’ve learned in my counseling journey is to move towards painful memories, to sit with them and take a positive action to release them.
+One of the greatest things I’ve learned in my counseling journey is to move toward painful memories, sit with them, and take positive action to release them.
 One of the most powerful activities is to write to the person and see what comes out.